arinyaho/matters/_posts/2025-12-13-rag-security-1-en.md

 I see “context” not as mere data, but as the model’s *situation definition*—a premise for action.
 Change the context and the same model produces different answers; in tool-using systems, it may call different tools and make different decisions.
 Context becoming “evidence” is already risky; once tools are involved, context can become a **trigger for actions**, which makes trust boundary design even more sensitive.

 Meanwhile, the context layer tends to grow more complex over time.
-What starts as “one retrieval step” becomes a pipeline: filters, reranking, summarization, rules, routing—more stages.
+What starts as "one retrieval step" becomes a pipeline: filters, reranking, summarisation, rules, routing—more stages.

 As stages increase, the same things usually happen from a security perspective: